spenserca/scrub-a-dub-dub/README.md

-# typescript-module-template
+# scrub-a-dub-dub

-Template repository for Typescript modules
+A utility for marking object properties for data sanitization

 ## Getting Started